extrawurst/extrawurst.github.io/_posts/2020/2020-11-07-godot-rust-benchmark.md

 # The Results

 I am not going to further comment on the ergonomics of either language.
-I really did this for two reasons: 1) can we do all we need in the visual script and 2) how does performance compare between the laternatives
+I really did this for two reasons: 1) can we do all we need in the visual script and 2) how does performance compare between the alternatives

 Here are the timings: